sp12102001/sitsandgiggles/README.md

-# 🎯 Entity Code Crossword
+# 🎯 SITS Entity Code Crossword

-A dynamic crossword puzzle game that generates random crosswords based on entity codes and their descriptions from your database.
-Players guess entity codes based on descriptive clues.
+A dynamic crossword puzzle game that generates random crosswords based on SITS (Student Information Technology System) entity codes and their descriptions.
+Players guess 3-4 letter entity codes based on descriptive clues from the SITS database.

 ## 🚀 Features

-- **Random Crossword Generation**: Creates new puzzles using entity codes and descriptions
+- **Random Crossword Generation**: Creates new puzzles using 3-4 letter SITS entity codes and descriptions
 - **Interactive Grid**: Click and type to fill in answers
 - **Smart Navigation**: Use keyboard arrows or click clues to navigate
 - **Answer Checking**: Instantly verify your answers